Menu

 Book Now - From £520.00

-Stained Glass Sunday – Autumn 2023
+Stained Glass Sunday – Winter 2024

-Every OTHER Sunday from 9:30 to 16:30 (except during school holidays) - 24 September to 19 November
+Every OTHER Sunday from 9:30 to 16:30 (except during school holidays) - 25 Feb to 14 April

 The idea of making pictures with coloured glass, balanced with shapes and rhythm has fascinated generations.
 This course will introduce students to this amazing craft.
 Students learn the handling of tools and materials.
 Developing confidence from straight lines to curves on coloured glass.
 Projects will introduce the students to the basic techniques such as to score (cut) glass safely, copperfoil and traditional leadwork.
 This is a hands on practical course, with aspects of design and soldering.
 As with the Applique technique the students will be able to develop their own design once they have mastered the basics.
 No previous experience in either art or stained glass is needed for this introduction – just a sense of play and adventure!